- March 26, 2018

 "The Four Colour Theorem" is a competitive coloring game where players must color in pictures without any colors touching.
 The game includes 50 handcrafted levels, the ability to create and share custom levels, and is based on a challenging mathematical theorem.
 Despite being the developer's first game, it offers a unique puzzle experience for all ages and languages, but currently lacks sound .

-- The game offers an interesting concept based on the Four Color Map Theorem, providing a unique challenge for puzzle enthusiasts.
+- It offers an interesting concept based on the Four Color Map Theorem, making it appealing for those who enjoy math-related puzzles.

-- The user interface is lacking, with slow level selection and no option to save progress mid-level, which can be frustrating.
+- The user interface is poor, with slow level selection and no option to save progress mid-level, which can be frustrating.

 - There is noticeable lag when starting puzzles, and the mandatory cutscene at the beginning of each puzzle disrupts the flow of gameplay.